trufflesuite/truffle/packages/truffle-artifactor/README.md

 });
 ```

-Because you provided your contract's binary code in `Pudding.whisk()`, you can create new contracts that get added to the network really easily:
+Pudding manages your contract's binary code as well, so you can easily deploy new contracts of the same type using the abstraction:

 ```javascript
 MetaCoin.new().then(function(coin) {